History of Siberia: Trans-Siberian Railway

-Prior to 1880 the central government seldom responded to such projects, due to weakness of Siberian enterprises, fear of Siberian territories' integration with the Pacific region rather than with Russia, and thus falling under the influence of the United States and Great Britain.
+Prior to 1880, the central government seldom responded to such projects, due to weakness of Siberian enterprises, fear of Siberian territories' integration with the Pacific region rather than with Russia, and thus falling under the influence of the United States and Great Britain.
 The heavy and clumsy bureaucracy and the fear of financial risks also contributed to the inaction: the financial system always underestimated the effects of the railway, assuming that it would take only the existing traffic.

 Mainly the fear of losing Siberia convinced Alexander II in 1880 to make a decision to build the railway.
 Construction started in 1891.

-Trans-Siberian Railroad gave a great boost to Siberian agriculture, allowing for increased exports to Central Russia and European countries.
+The Trans-Siberian Railroad gave a great boost to Siberian agriculture, allowing for increased exports to Central Russia and European countries.
 It pushed not only the territories closest to the railway, but also those connected with meridional rivers, such as the Ob (Altai) and the Yenisei (Minusinsk and Abakan regions).

 Tomsk was the largest Siberian city by the end of the 19th century, but was left aside of the Trans-Siberian Railway.

-Siberian agriculture exported a lot of cheap grain to the West.
+Siberian agriculture exported a lot of cheap grain to the west.
 The agriculture in Central Russia was still under pressure of serfdom, formally abandoned in 1861.
 Another profitable industry is the fur trade, which contributed greatly to the national revenue on top of covering administrative costs in Siberia.

-Thus, to defend it and to prevent possible social destabilization, in 1896 (when the eastern and western parts of the Trans-Siberian did not close up yet), the government introduced Chelyabinsk tariff break (Челябинский тарифный перелом)—a tariff barrier for grain in Chelyabinsk, and a similar barrier in Manchuria.
+Thus, to defend it and to prevent possible social destabilization, in 1896 (when the eastern and western parts of the Trans-Siberian did not close up yet), the government introduced Chelyabinsk tariff break—a tariff barrier for grain in Chelyabinsk, and a similar barrier in Manchuria.
 This measure changed the form of cereal product export: mills emerged in Altai, Novosibirsk, and Tomsk; many farms switched to butter production.
-From 1896 to 1913 Siberia on average exported 30.6 million poods (~500,000 tonnes) of cereal products (grain, flour) annually.
+From 1896 to 1913, Siberia on average exported 30.6 million poods (~500,000 tonnes) of cereal products (grain, flour) annually.

 Stolypin's resettlement programme

 One early significant settlement campaign was carried out under Nicholas II by Prime Minister Stolypin in 1906–1911.

 The rural areas of Central Russia were overcrowded, while the East was still lightly populated despite having fertile lands.
-On May 10, 1906, by the decree of the Tsar, agriculturalists were granted the right to transfer, without any restrictions, to the Asian territories of Russia, and to obtain cheap or free land.
-A large advertising campaign was conducted: six million copies of brochures and banners entitled What the resettlement gives to peasants, and How the peasants in Siberia live were printed and distributed in rural areas.
+On 10 May 1906, by the decree of the Tsar, agriculturalists were granted the right to transfer, without any restrictions, to the Asian territories of Russia, and to obtain cheap or free land.
+A large advertising campaign was conducted: six million copies of brochures and banners entitled "What the resettlement gives to peasants", and "How the peasants in Siberia live" were printed and distributed in rural areas.
 Special propaganda trains were sent throughout the countryside, and transport trains were provided for the migrants.
-The State gave loans to the settlers for farm construction.
+The state gave loans to the settlers for farm construction.